As an Amazon Associate I earn from qualifying purchases. Click for details.

-One Step Beyond – TV series (described as “historic accounts” of paranormal events) (Episode on Google Videos)
+One Step Beyond – TV series (described as “historic accounts” of paranormal events) (Episode on YouTube (one of many))

 4. Provoking ghosts?
+No. Please don’t do that.
 Instead, look for someone like “ghostbait” from the Hollow Hill team: Someone who, just by being there, seems to attract ghosts and hauntings.

 5. ‘Tis the season!
 When you’re watching “A Christmas Carol,” think how you might interpret Scrooge if you were at a location that he (and his ghostly companion) were visiting.
 Would you think he’s a ghost that is scary, or needs help to “cross over”?